 have a positive feedback balance at exam time are not eligible for extra credit points

 Your active participation in class is expected.
 Class attendance is

-expected because it's much easier to learn if you're coming to
+expected because it's much easier to learn if you're participating in

-class and asking questions in lecture about things that confuse you.
+class and asking questions about things that confuse you.

 - All excused absences must be accompanied by documentation such as a